Our chocolate supply is getting squeezed

 From farmers to scientists and manufacturers, the chocolate industry's problems are being examined and tackled from all angles.

 In England, a facility has been developed to grow cocoa in protected zones that are free from disease, and after two years the company ships them to countries around the world in hopes of growing cocoa that will produce stronger plants, the BBC reports.
-And in Costa Rica, Bloomberg reports that a new breed of cacao has been engineered to be disease-free and flavorful, though it's still early in the development process.
+And in Costa Rica, a new breed of cacao has been engineered to be disease-free and flavorful, though it's still early in the development process, Bloomberg reports.

 In Abidjan, the capital of Ivory Coast, Nestlé has pledged $120 million over 10 years to breed disease resistant, high-yield cocoa saplings, and they plan to give away 12 million new plants to Ivorian farmers by 2016.

-Note: Editor's note: This story was originally written in February 2017 and has been updated with new information.